 Since water temperatures are already an issue in Keurig machines, the problem would become even more profound.
 Your coffee would taste very watered-down.

-As we wrote about here, every time you use your Keurig carafe, you want to wash it out.
-The rest of the coffee machine should receive a deep cleaning at least monthly, especially if you’re using it regularly.
+As we wrote about here, every brew cycle you want to wash it out.
+The rest of the coffee machine including the removable parts such as the water reservoir, drip tray, and pod holder should receive a deep cleaning at least monthly.

-To control scale, use a descaler every three months.
+To control scale, use a descaling solution every three months.
 On the blog, we have plenty of product recommendations for coffee pot cleaners and descalers for you to choose from!

 Reduce the Brew Setting